Sup2point0/Assort/dict.md

 *[abstract]()*

 1. a unit of time in the Antarctican calendar, corresponding to a month in the Gregorian calendar.
 Each year consists of 10 decants, alternating between 37 and 36 days long.
-&ensp; *The names of the decants alternate between starting with A and V*
+&ensp; *The names of the decants alternate between starting with A and V.*
 > similar: month

 <details>